jonassu/Agora-Interactive-Broadcasting-Live-Streaming-iOS/README.md

    return <#streamURL#>
 }
 ```
 Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/blog/download/).
-Unzip the downloaded SDK package and copy the files in **AgoraPushStreaming** folder
+Unzip the downloaded SDK package and copy the framework file

 - AgoraRtcEngineKit.framework

-to the "AgoraPushStreaming" folder in project.
+to the "AgoraPushStreaming/AgoraPushStreaming/" folder in project.

 Finally, open the project with XCode, connect the device, compile and run.